anzhelikasuchkova/Movie-Recommendation-Project/README.md

 - Google Slides

 ## Content:

-The team members have drafted their project, including the following:
 - Selected topic: **Movie Recommendation System**
 - Reason we selected the topic: **Sometimes it can be time consuming to find a movie to watch that you will enjoy, this will look at a movie you have liked or watched and suggest movies that you may like based on your preferences**

-- Description of the source of data:
+## Description of the source of data:

 **[Source: TMDB](https://www.themoviedb.org/)**